Best Sleeping Position For Peripheral Artery Disease (2024)

 READ MORE: Best sleeping positions for lower back pain

 If you find that back sleeping makes it hard to get up in the morning, a mattress with an adjustable base is helpful here, too.
-Douglas offers one of the best adjustable beds in Canada, with independent head and foot controls that make it easy to hop out of bed.
+Check out our list of the best adjustable beds in Canada, with independent head and foot controls that make it easy to hop out of bed.

 Dr. Keung’s Tip: